ANNYDEVV/ANNY-AI/README.md

 ### **AI-Driven Trading**
 Shill AI leverages advanced AI models to analyze user-submitted investment ideas on Twitter.
 If the AI determines that the investment thesis has merit, trades are autonomously executed on the Solana blockchain.
 Every decision is transparent, with trades recorded immutably on-chain for all token holders to see.

+### **Initial Trading Balance and Goals**
+Shill AI begins its trading journey with an initial balance of 1 SOL.
+Using its advanced algorithms and autonomous trading strategies, it aims to:
+- Grow to **1000 SOL** within two weeks.
+- Reach **5100 SOL** (approximately $1 million USD) within three months.

+This aggressive growth trajectory positions Shill AI to become the **first AI memecoin trading millionaire**, marking a groundbreaking moment in crypto history.
+This achievement is poised to generate massive global viral news, driving unprecedented attention to the $SHILL token and exponentially increasing its value.

 ### **Community Governance**
 $SHILL token holders are at the core of Shill AI’s decision-making process.
 Governance is managed through a decentralized voting system where holders can:
 - Adjust AI trading parameters.